5 Tips to Properly Maintain Your Tools

 Learning how to maintain your tools is a vital protective measure at your worksite.

-It would be best if you always kept your tools clean, dry, and organized.
+Keeping your tools clean, dry, and organized would be best.
 Improper care can lead to decreased efficiency, diminished quality of work, and other consequences that ultimately result in lost revenue.
 Follow our best hand tool safety tips to learn more.

-This article focuses mainly on the maintenance of linemen, construction, and plumbing tools.
+This article focuses mainly on the maintenance of linemen, construction, and oil pipeline tools.
 Keep reading to learn our 5 handy tips to maintain your tools!

 1) Find Proper Storage